lost-books/AIMark-AI-attribution/README.md

-# AIMARK: AI-attribution Markdown Standard Proposal
+# AIMARK: AI-Attribution Markdown Standard Proposal

 A draft proposal for in-line attribution of AI and human contributions within hybrid AI-assisted texts based on markdown